cevn/projectjellyfish/README.md

     - Enter "update_servicemix_and_chef" for the Name and the Display Name
     - Go to the Fields section
       - Find "execute" under the Name column
-      - Enter update_servicemix_and_chef for the Value
+      - Enter "update_servicemix_and_chef" for the Value
       - Click Add
  - Navigate to ManageIQ>Service>Provisioning>StateMachines>Methods
  - Select the Methods tab
     - Click on Configuration -> Add a New Method
-    - Enter update_servicemix_and_chef for the Name
+    - Enter "update_servicemix_and_chef" for the Name
-    - Enter update_servicemix_and_chef for the Display Name
+    - Enter "update_servicemix_and_chef" for the Display Name
     - For the Location, select inline
     - Under Data, paste the code from [update_servicemix_and_chef code link]
     - Click Add